semocode/uofrida/README.md

 Running `blackmage.bat` will install all dependeciens if they are not found and then start Ultima Online with uo-blackmage attached.
 If dependencies are already installed, it will just start Ultima Online with uo-blackmage attached.

-You can also start UO by running `npm run uo` yourself.
+You can also start UO by running `npm install` and `npm run uo` yourself.

 ## Making modifications / Development